akelii/itucsdb1611/docs/user/member1.rst

       :scale: 70 %
       :align: center
       :alt: Academic Freelance is the best
-      There is a messagebox icon on the left main navigation bar.

 First, by clicking the message sub-menu on the left main navigation menu.